SeamlessDistribution/SeamlessDistribution.github.io/merchant/linkapp/index.md

 1. Customer opens your app.
 2. Customer gets information that SEQR can be used to pay at your checkouts.
-3. Customer presses the **Betala med SEQR/Pay with SEQR** link in your app.
+3. Customer presses the **Skaffa SEQR-appen/Get SEQR app** link in your app.
 4. Customer is sent to the download store.
 5. Customer downloads and launches SEQR app.
 6. Customer connects a payment account and pays with SEQR.